- Why Colby?

 CH378s Molecular Biology Listed as Biochemistry 378.
 Four credit hours.
 JOHNSON

 CH411f Inorganic Chemistry Current models and concepts in inorganic chemistry are discussed, with an emphasis on general trends and periodic properties of the chemical elements and their compounds.
 Topics include bonding and structure, acid-base theories, redox properties, molecular symmetry, and coordination compounds.
 Students will expand their knowledge of fundamental chemical principles as well as their ability to critically think about, communicate, and apply this knowledge in problem solving.
 Lecture only.
-Prerequisite: Chemistry 142 (or 145) and permission of instructor.
+Prerequisite: Chemistry 142 (or 145) and junior or higher standing.
 Chemistry 342 is recommended.
 Three credit hours.
 CONRY

 [CH413] Inorganic Laboratory Studies Synthesis and characterization of inorganic and organometallic compounds of both the representative and transition elements.
 Discussion and laboratory.
 Co-requisite: Chemistry 411.
 Two credit hours.

-CH432s Advanced Organic Chemistry The logic and methods of organic synthesis are explored.
+[CH432] Advanced Organic Chemistry The logic and methods of organic synthesis are explored.
 The elementary organic reactions studied in Chemistry 241, 242 are augmented and used in the synthesis of biologically and chemically important molecules.
 Lecture only.
 Prerequisite: Chemistry 242 or equivalent.
 Four credit hours.
-KATZ

 CH434s Symmetry and Spectroscopy Use of principles of symmetry and group theory as an aid in understanding chemical bonding, interpreting molecular vibrational and electronic spectroscopy, and rationalizing symmetry control of reactions.
 Lecture only.
 Prerequisite: Chemistry 411.
 Four credit hours.
 CONRY